markusmobius/go-trafilatura/README.md

 | `go-trafilatura` + fallback + precision |   0.921   | 0.900  |  0.912   |  0.910  |   7.68   |
 |  `go-trafilatura` + fallback + recall   |   0.893   | 0.927  |  0.908   |  0.910  |   6.43   |

-From the table above we can see that our port has almost similar performance as the original Trafilatura.
-This is thanks to the fact that most of code is ported line by line from Python to Go (excluding some difference that mentioned above).
-The small performance difference between our port and the original, I believe is happened not because of incorrectly ported code but because we are using different fallback extractors compared to the original.
+As the table demonstrates, the performance of our port is nearly identical to the original Trafilatura.
+This parity is achieved because the code was ported almost line-by-line from Python to Go (excluding minor, previously mentioned differences).
+We attribute the small remaining performance gap not to incorrect porting, but rather to our use of different fallback extractors than those in the original implementation.

-For the speed, our Go port is far faster than the original.
-This is mainly thanks to re2go that compiles several important regex ahead of time into Go code, so we don't get performance hit from using Go's regex.
+Regarding speed, our Go port is significantly faster than the original.
+This is largely due to our use of re2go, which compiles several critical regular expressions ahead of time into native Go code.
+This approach allows us to avoid the typical performance overhead associated with standard Go regex libraries.

-By the way, this package is thread-safe (as far as we test it anyway) so depending on your use case you might want to use it concurrently for additional speed.
-As example, here is the result on my PC when the comparison script run concurrently in all thread:
+Furthermore, this package is thread-safe (based on our current testing).
+Depending on your application's needs, you can leverage this concurrency for substantial additional speed gains.
+For example, here are the results achieved on my PC when the comparison script was run concurrently across all available threads:

 ```
 go run scripts/comparison/*.go content -j -1